duleorlovic/blog/_posts/2017-05-03-bootstrap-front-end-framework.markdown

 So when you specify for sm, you do not need to specify for md or lg.

-With bootstra4 you can use mixins for media queries:
+With bootstrap 4 you can use mixins for media queries:
 ~~~
 @include media-breakpoint-up(sm) {
   .some-class {